 But why Locate Translate, you might ask?

-We’ve in-house professionals with years of expertise in subtitling and captioning and its technical jargon like time-coding, syncing, encoding etc. By choosing us, you can leverage that technical expertise to enhance the accessibility of your video content to a wide variety of audiences.
-Any font, colour, style, placement you want for your subtitles, we can provide it with that way.
+We have in-house professionals with years of expertise in subtitling and captioning, and they use technical jargon such as time-coding, syncing, and encoding.
+By choosing us, you can leverage our technical expertise to improve the accessibility of your video content for a wide range of audiences.
+Any font, colour, style, or placement you want for your subtitles, we can provide it that way.

-By outsourcing the project to a subtitling company, you save a lot of labour and time, which you put to good use elsewhere.
+By outsourcing the project to a subtitling company, you save significant labour and time, which you can put to better use elsewhere.
 It’s affordable, error-free, and hassle-free to hire a subtitling company like Locate Translate, which is reason enough to hire one.

 Join Our Newsletter